gscanlon21/notes/content/eye/dry_eyes/index.md

     - Selenium
 - Alpha-Lipoic Acid
 - Iron Bi-Glycinate
+- DPP-IV (no)

 ## Diet and Lifestyle
 - Red Light Rising
     - Target 2.0 - Red light only, no NIR.

 ## Labs
+- Get checked for blepharitis by a dermatologist
+- Get checked for gastrointestinal illnesses by a GI doctor (sa.
+Crohn's)
+- 8-OHdG measures DNA damage from oxidative stress
 - Life Extension Labs
     - Homocysteine
 - Genova Diagnostics